JelleZijlstra/taxonomy/docs/future-work.md

 - Make the editor not allow leaving required (non-null) fields empty (especially enums)
 - Clean up duplicate tags (e.g. _Echinothrix_ Flower & Lydekker has the same
   UnjustifiedEmendation tag twice)
+- Add a way to add "name aliases", so we can present names in a way that is consistent with the publication itself, while also tracking all references together.

 ## New or disabled checks